Snags on COVID-19 relief may force weekend sessions

 “We must not slide into treating these talks like routine negotiations to be conducted at Congress’ routine pace," Senate Majority Leader Mitch McConnell, R-Ky., said.
 “The Senate is not going anywhere until we have COVID relief out the door."

-The delays aren't unusual for legislation of this size and importance, but lawmakers are eager to leave Washington for the holidays and are getting antsy.
+The delays weren't unusual for legislation of this size and importance, but lawmakers are eager to leave Washington for the holidays and are getting antsy.

 The pending bill is the first significant legislative response to the pandemic since the landmark CARES Act passed virtually unanimously in March, delivering $1.8 trillion in aid and more generous $600 per week bonus jobless benefits and $1,200 direct payments to individuals.